twse/random-stuff/README.md

 * **Cyrano Text**: TrueType Unicode font based on [Cyrano Nouveau](http://www.typophile.com/node/64838) (2009) from the Typophile forums by MrMoto, Canada with revised glyphs and support for more glyphs.
 Created using FontCreator 5.6.
 Both fonts are named after the 1998 movie Cyrano de Bergerac.
 * **Generic Menu**: Based on the font used in WarioWare GBA and NDS games.
 Thanks to Jackster from [The Spriters Resource](https://www.spriters-resource.com) for ripping the font.
 * **LTROL Font**: Based on the font used in the American version of Lufia: The Ruins of Lore.
 Created using CrystalTile2 and FontCreator 5.6.
 This font is not licensed or endorsed by ATLUS U.S.A., Inc., SQUARE ENIX, Inc. or SQUARE ENIX Ltd.
+* **Readable Fonts**: Based on “System VIO” from OS/2.
+Can be used for languages not supported by OS/2 Unified Glyph List, including Armenian and Cherokee.
+Originally created as non-resident fonts with [FontEdit II by Iván Llanas](http://www.geocities.ws/ivan_llanas/software/fontedit2.html) and FONTEDIT by Michael J. Mefford for PC Magazine.
 * **ZOE TFOM**: Based on the font used in western versions of Zone of the Enders: The Fist of Mars, excluding CJK Unified Ideographs.
 Created using CrystalTile2 and FontCreator 5.6.
 This font is not licensed or endorsed by Konami Digital Entertainment, Inc. or Konami Digital Entertainment B.V.

 ## FontCreator Data Files and Registry Keys